dimitri/tapoueh.org/content/post/2026/09/plan-advice/index.src.md

 ## Reading a plan back out

-Start with a query that joins three F1 tables:
+Start with a query that joins three F1 tables.
+A freshly restored Lab image has never been analyzed, so the setup below includes the `ANALYZE` from the opening paragraph before running the query — the last thing a comparison needs is statistics that do not reflect the data yet:

 \include{sql/1-the-query.sql}

 \include{results/1-the-query.out}

-Nothing remarkable.
+Nothing remarkable about the query itself.
 Now ask the planner not just what it did, but to describe what it did in a form it can read back:

 \include{sql/2-plan-advice.sql}